doodeec/dcom-angular-dialog/README.md

     dialog.dismiss()
     dialog.destroy()

-or register custom callStack on these events:
+or register a custom callStack on these events:

 - open
 - ready
 - dismiss
 - destroy

-It supports closing dialog with ESC key, or with Backdrop click event
+It supports closing the dialog with ESC key, or with Backdrop click event

+###Usage
+Include dcomDialog.js and dcomDialog.css, and in the app module definition put `dcomDialog` as a required module

+    angular.module('myApp', ['dcomDialog'])...

 ###Parameters

     - templateName
-        name of the html template defined for custom modal
+        name of html template defined for the modal
     - className
-        CSS class of modal
+        CSS class of the root dialog element
     - customCtrl
-        function or object that define modal controller
+        function or object that define the modal controller
     - persistent
         boolean value, defines if .close() method hides modal or removes it completely from DOM